FREE Paracord Survival Bracelet

 Good boots are pretty expensive but if you catch a deal you should pick up an extra pair.
 It is amazing how often this critical piece of gear gets looked over.
 Shoes have to be sized right to be useful.

 In a survival situation or long emergency, it may be difficult or impossible to find replacement footwear that meets your needs.
 Sure you can make something that will offer some protection but there is nothing like a quality shoe that offers support and protection.

 Even boots that are supposed to be the right size for you and are of good quality can lose support over time.
 During a survival situation, you may be on your feet a lot more than you could ever imagine.

 Around here even during good times we make a point to replace our Dr. Scholls Gel Work Insoles every time we wear out a pair of work boots.
-Sure this means $10 every time you switch out shoes but that is little to pay for how much it helps when doing a lot of manual labor, chores, or walking.
+Sure this means a few bucks every time you switch out shoes but that is little to pay for how much it helps when doing a lot of manual labor, chores, or walking.

 9. Shoelaces and bootlaces

 This is one of those prepper items that you can put back a few of here and there.
 When I see outdoor grade Kiwi bootlaces on sale for cheap I usually throw a few in the cart.

 When you work outside a lot, it is easy to go through a few pairs of laces before you wear out a pair of boots.
 They come in different lengths so be sure to make sure they are long enough for the style of boots you wear.

 This is one where I recommend having a variety of hats to suit you throughout the year.
 Knit hats are inexpensive and keep you warm.